ATTENTION: IMPORTANT CHANGES TO THE WAIVER PROCESS, WAIVER CRITERIA AND INSURANCE POLICY:

 Mandatory International F-1 Student Medical Insurance: General Information

-- All F-1 international students with a Lone Star College (LSC) issued I-20, who enroll with LSC, must purchase a student medical insurance plan offered through Academic Health Plans, unless a waiver is approved by the LSCS Risk Management Office prior to the 1st day of class.
+- All F-1 international students with a Lone Star College (LSC) issued I-20, who enroll with LSC, must purchase a student medical insurance plan offered through Academic Health Plans, unless a waiver request is approved by LSCS prior to the 1st day of class.
 The insurance requirement for students who are approved for a change of status to F-1 after the semester has started will be determined on a case-by-case basis.

 - Insurance coverage is continuous from 8/10 through 12/31 for the Fall semester, and 1/1 through 8/9 for the Spring/Summer semesters.